acoustic-content-samples/sample-handlebars-render/README.md

 # sample-handlebars-render
-Helper code for automatic client-side template rendering of content items and search results using Handlebars.
-Also includes "snippet generators" and a configurable Script Application for Digital Experience.
+Helper code for automatic client-side template rendering of content items and search results from Acoustic Content using Handlebars.

 ## Introduction

-This library supports two ways of using Handlebars rendering with WCH content and search results:
+This library supports two ways of using Handlebars rendering with content and search results from Acoustic Content (formerly Watson Content Hub or WCH):

 1. You can enable inline Handlebars references in any HTML page, to easily convert static text and image references to dynamic content from WCH.